Crestline, Ohio

 Crestline is a village in Crawford and Richland Counties in the U.S. state of Ohio.
-Crestline's population was 4,630 at the 2010 census.
+Crestline's population was 4,525 at the 2020 census.
 It is the third largest municipality in Crawford County.
 The Crawford County portion of Crestline is part of the Bucyrus Micropolitan Statistical Area, while the small portion of the village that extends into Richland County is considered part of the Mansfield Metropolitan Statistical Area.
+Both sections form the Mansfield–Bucyrus, OH Combined Statistical Area.

 History

+Early history

-First came the railroad, and then came the town.
-It all started in 1850 when a route was needed between Shelby and Galion, a distance of 13 miles, by the Cleveland, Columbus and Cincinnati Railroad, or the "Bee Line" as it was known then.
+The Cleveland, Columbus and Cincinnati Railroad, or the "Bee Line" as it was known then, predated Crestline.
 Since there was no town between Shelby and Galion, it was decided that a station should be placed halfway for passenger convenience.
 The station was constructed where the line crossed the Leesville road.

 Crestline was platted in 1852.
 It was once thought to be the highest point in Ohio and was named from its high elevation.

 This station soon developed into a town, with a general store, post office, and a few homes.
 Early settlers in the village believed that the town was the watershed of the state, where streams to the north emptied into Lake Erie and those to the south emptied into the Ohio River, thus the name Crest Line.
-The town was not on the watershed line, but the name stuck and eventually became one word.
+The town was not directly on the watershed line (but rather just north of the divide), but the name stuck and eventually became one word.